-All new home AC equipment have R410a, also referred to as Puron.
+All new home AC equipment in Charleston have R410a, also referred to as Puron.
 But this refrigerant will subsequently no longer be made.
-This is because of a continued concentration on restricting compounds known to impact the environment.
+This is because of a continued concentration on restricting compounds known to negatively impact the environment.

 To find out the “why” that drives cooling restrictions, it’s useful to put it into perspective.
 Two-thirds of the 128.5 million houses in the U.S. have air conditioning, according to the U.S. Department of Energy.

 But it’s not really the air conditioning system itself, or even its cooling performance.

 The main issue is the refrigerant these systems need to create the refreshing air we enjoy.

 Installed after 2010